rsnpj/notes-site/notes/Year_2/Software_Engineering/Standards.md

     -   Activities and tasks

-    -   Tailored for any organization or project (inc. SME et al)
+    -   Tailored for any organisation or project (inc. SME et al)

     -   An ‘inventory’ of processes from which to choose